About data connections

 Google Cloud Storage-

-Connected mailboxes, including Gmail, Microsoft Outlook, and others----
+Gmail, Microsoft Outlook, and other mailboxes----

 Adding data connections

-You can add data connections from the Data tab of any workspace.
+Users with workspace manager permissions or higher can add data connections from the Data tab of any workspace.
 See the following configuration guides for details.

 Connection guidelines